tobanteAudio/juce-cookbook/README.md

 **WARNING: WORK IN PROGRESS.
 SOME SECTION MIGHT NOT HAVE ANY CONTENT OR ONLY A LIST WITH KEYWORDS FOR ME AS A TODO LIST.**

-A collection of examples & workflow tips related to the C++ libary JUCE.
+A collection of examples & workflow tips related to the C++ library JUCE.

 ## Content